geosoft1/tools/docs/Home.md

         Enter passphrase (empty for no passphrase):
         Enter same passphrase again:

-Next you will be asked for Github account password.
-Do not confuse with previous password.
+Next you will be asked for Github account token (see [Creating a personal access token for the command line](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line)).

-        Password:
+        Token:

 Now the new key are deployed on Github.
 You will be asked again for phassphrase to check if the key work.